 Prior to applying for disability benefits with lymphocytic Colitis you should be seen by a specialist who can help you build your Social Security Disability case.
 The person who reviews your Social Security Disability application will place more credit in a diagnosis made by a specialist than a diagnosis made by a primary care physician.
 If your primary care physician has diagnosed you with Colitis, ask for a referral to a specialist so you can further support your Social Security Disability claim.

 The examiner who reviews your application will also want to see what treatments you have undergone.
 It will be very difficult to obtain Social Security Disability benefits if you have not undergone treatment for your Colitis condition.
 By reviewing your past treatment history and how your condition responded to treatment, the SSA will be better able to make a determination regarding your application.

 Colitis and Your Social Security Disability Case

 Filing for Social Security Disability can be an overwhelming and complex process.
-The Social Security Disability application process can also be extensive and time consuming.
+The Social Security Disability application process for lymphocytic Colitis can also be extensive and time consuming.
 While many people assume that their claims will be approved within a few short months, the fact of the matter is that the SSA only approves 30 percent of Social Security Disability applications received at the initial stage of the application process.
 The remaining 70 percent must go on to file an appeal.
 The appeals process can take months or even years to complete.

 Because Colitis cases are very complex, it may be hard to prove that your condition completely prevents you from working.
 You may want to consider hiring a Social Security Disability attorney to represent you during your disability claim.
 Your attorney can help you submit your application for Social Security Disability benefits in the best light possible, increasing your chances of an approval at the initial stage of the application process.